 Dr. Cal Lightman teaches a course in body language and makes an honest fortune exploiting it.
 He's employed by various public authorities in various investigations, doing more when the ...
 See full summary »

-Michael Westen, a seasoned US spy, is suddenly 'burned', i.e. discredited, without any form of procedure.
+Michael Westen, a seasoned U.S. spy, is suddenly "burned", i.e. discredited, without any form of procedure.
 He survives by doing impossible jobs for desperate people in Miami, where his mother lives.
-Michael is usually aided by trusted former FBI informer Sam and his ex girlfriend Fiona.
+Michael is usually aided by his ex-girlfriend Fiona and trusted former FBI informer Sam.
 Written by

 During the opening montage, we see Michael boarding a tricycle-gear aircraft, but the aircraft seen flying out is a DC-3, a tail-dragger.
 See more »

 106 of 140 people found this review helpful.